Skip to main content

 Horizontal Scaling

-With Horizontal Scaling in ArvanCloud Container, which is equivalent to HPA in Kubernetes, you can instantly increase the number of application containers to automatically distribute load among different pods using load balancing scenarios.
+With Horizontal Scaling in Arvancloud Container, which is equivalent to HPA in Kubernetes, you can instantly increase the number of application containers to automatically distribute load among different pods using load balancing scenarios.
 Horizontal Scaling allows you to create multiple instances of your application with just a few clicks, both manually and automatically.

 Please note that this feature is only applicable to stateless applications.
 If your application has Persistent Storage enabled, you cannot use manual or automatic scaling.